Avanade/2DOF-PI-WebRTC-Camera/README.md

 </div>

 The url to the exported feed (using vdo.ninja) is avaialbe in both the device twin and the device telemetry.
 In the images above, I included the link on the dashboard for the camera.
 You can use that link in the browser or incorporate it into your OBS scence(s).

+## Licensing
+2DOF-PI-WebRTC-Camera is available under the [MIT Licence](./LICENCE).

+## Who is Avanade?

+[Avanade](https://www.avanade.com) is the leading provider of innovative digital, cloud and advisory services, industry solutions and design-led experiences across the Microsoft ecosystem.